About

 Today’s Challenge

-The issues impacting the affordable housing industry are complex and rooted in longstanding affordable housing finance practices.
-In recent years, these longstanding issues have been exacerbated by external conditions related to public safety, escalating insurance costs, and pandemic-related increases in rent arrears.
-If these organizations are not stabilized, we will lose critical affordable housing units – which means families with low incomes could lose their homes.
+The issues impacting the affordable rental housing industry are complex and rooted in longstanding affordable housing finance practices.
+In recent years, these longstanding issues have been exacerbated by external forces largely out of the control of housing providers.
+These include dramatic escalation of operating costs, pandemic-related increases in rent arrears, and significant challenges with public safety.
+If these organizations are not stabilized, we risk losing decades of public investments into the affordable housing sector – which means families with low incomes could lose their homes and homelessness rates could increase.

 The Path Forward

-The Minnesota Housing Stability Coalition came together in 2023 to address the significant threats to the stability of low-income residents and the affordable housing system.
-More than 70 people from 35 nonprofit housing organizations and philanthropies statewide have engaged in the Coalition to support the tens of thousands of Minnesota residents who depend on affordable rental housing.
-Together, we are charting a path forward to stabilize residents and the field of affordable housing.
+The Minnesota Housing Stability Coalition came together in 2023 to address the significant threats to the stability of low-income residents and financial health of the affordable housing system.
+Since then, we’ve convened and interviewed hundreds of people from more than 50 organizations statewide to better understand the problem and identify systems solutions to support the tens of thousands of Minnesota residents who depend on affordable rental housing.
+Together, we are charting a path forward to stabilize residents and the affordable rental housing industry.